Beyond Document Page Classification: Design, Datasets, and Challenges: Balancing Research Applications

 \paragraph{Proposed Datasets} \jordyskeleton{ \texttt{RVL-CDIP\_MP} is our first contribution to retrieve the original documents of the IIT-CDIP test collection which were used to create RVL-CDIP.
 Some PDFs or encoded images were corrupt, which explains that we have around 500 fewer instances.
 By leveraging metadata from OCR-IDL \cite{biten2022ocr}, we matched the original identifiers from IIT-CDIP and retrieved them from IDL using a conversion.
 However, the same caveats for RVL-CDIP apply.}

 \texttt{RVL-CDIP\_MP-N} can serve its original goal as a covariate shift test set, now for multi-page document classification.
 We were able to retrieve the original full documents from DocumentCloud and Web Search.
-As no existing large-scale datasets include granular page-level labeling (in terms of $[C]$) for multi-page documents, we could not create a benchmark for evaluating $f_s$.
+As no existing large-scale datasets include granular page-level labeling (in terms of $[C]$) for multi-page documents, we could not create a benchmark for evaluating $f_s$. \Cref{app:viz} points to visualizations from the proposed datasets.

 \paragraph{Related Initiatives} General benchmarking challenges have driven the \DU{} research community to set the seed for initiatives to create its own document-oriented “ImageNet” \cite{russakovsky2015imagenet} challenge, over which multiple long-term grand challenges can be defined (\href{http://cvit.iiit.ac.in/deepdoc2022/}{deepdoc2022}, \href{http://cvit.iiit.ac.in/scaldoc2023/}{scaldoc2023}).
 In another task paradigm, DocuVQA, there have been efforts in the same spirit to redirect focus to multi-page documents \cite{tito2022hierarchical,dude2023icdar}.
 For the task of KIE, \cite{rossum2022practicalbenchmarks} launched a similar call for practical document benchmarks closer to real-world applications.
 While these initiatives demonstrate a similar-looking future direction, our contribution goes beyond introducing novel datasets and seeks to guide the complete methodology of \DC{} benchmarking.